Udinei/java-kubernetes-local/README.md

 - Use a pasta criada acima, como diretorio de trabalho

-- Libere a porta 8080
+- Libere a porta 8080 para a acesso a aplicação

 - Execute a aplicação